 - A smell

 Trademarks offer your intellectual property assets secure legal protection.
 If a competitor or other entity uses a mark similar to the one you’ve registered, you will be able to take legal action.
-Further, having a registered trademark will increase the value and legitimacy of your brand.
-You can register a trademark online here.
+Furthermore, having a registered trademark will increase the value and legitimacy of your brand.

 - Sound recordings